 - Counseling and Psychological Services (CAPS, located in Martin Hall 225; 509.359.2366) provides free, confidential resources for all students and can refer others to local services.
 CAPS offers walk-in appointments every weekday afternoon.
-[C] - Dean of Students Office (PUB 320; 509.359.2292) can provide support and referrals, explain students' rights and options, and help with academic or housing accommodations. - EWU Police (Red Barn; 509.359.6300) can provide information regarding laws and victim rights, as well as self defense classes (during business hours). - Faculty and staff displaying the "Safety Zone, my door is open" logo can also provide support and referral to the Dean of Students Office and community services. - Employee Assistance Program is available for employees: 509.482.3686.
+[C] - Dean of Students Office (PUB 320; 509.359.7924) can provide support and referrals, explain students' rights and options, and help with academic or housing accommodations. - EWU Police (Red Barn; 509.359.6300) can provide information regarding laws and victim rights, as well as self-defense classes (during business hours). - Employee Assistance Program is available for employees: 509.482.3686.
 [C]

 Notification of victim's rights for accommodations: The University will change student's academic or living situations after an alleged sex offense, if those changes are requested by the student, and are reasonably available.
-The Dean of Student's office (PUB 320) can contact people on the student's behalf and assist with requests for accommodations.
+The Dean of Student's office (PUB 320) can contact resources on the student's behalf and assist with requests for accommodations.